sakurusurya2000/TRAFFIC-SIGN-RECOGNITION/README.md

-# Traffic Sign Classification
+# Traffic Sign Recognition
-> Classifying Traffic signs using Deep Learning
+> Classifying Traffic signs using a Convolutional Neural Network.

 Self driving cars are becoming very popular due to efforts of companies like Tesla in automating their electric vehicles.
 To become level 5 autonomous it is important that these cars would have to correctly identify traffic signs and follow traffic rules.